kkaefer/drupal-l10n_server/README.txt

 Gábor Hojtsy http://drupal.org/user/4166 (current maintainer)

-This module was originally sponsored by Titan Atlas (http://www.titanatlas.com), a brazilian computer company, and then by Google Summer of Code 2007.
+This module was originally sponsored by Titan Atlas (http://www.titanatlas.com), a Brazilian computer company, and then by Google Summer of Code 2007.
+The localization server is currently a free time project.